APRIL 2015 NEWSLETTER

 “GATHERING HANDS” PROJECTS:

 OPERATION MAINE MILITARY FAMILY: (Now is the time to knit for the Military Families) My former program “Operation Homefront Kids” has been replaced with “Operation Maine Military Family”.
 The intention of this project is to make a difference in the lives of active duty Maine Military men & women whose families are living in Maine.
 I’m working together with the Steven’s Avenue Armory to provide knit and crochet items for the families at Christmas time.
 I can use anything that you think they would like from birth through adult.
-I will start collecting for the 2012 Christmas in January but do need all items turned in no later than December 1st each year in order that I can get them distributed in time for Christmas.
+I will start collecting for the 2012 Christmas in January but do need all items turned in no later than December 1, 2012 in order that I can get them distributed .

 OPERATION SUNSHINE BEARS: (I ALWAYS NEED BEARS)